Kristina01111000/lavendersite/README.md

 -check spelling, grammar on all pages
 - 25 more to add to site, 25 need pictures
 - add sorting to shop page
+- added a new store page, probably just delete old one